popslovesmusic/book/Book_1_Core_Concepts/04_Modal_Structural_Cohesion.md

 ### Ontological Layer Attribution:
 This coupling law represents a pivotal interaction within the ontological stack.
 It formalizes the dynamic relationship between MSC (Modal Structural Cohesion) and DFVM (Discrete Fractal Volume Model), demonstrating how coherence at the MSC layer directly impacts the dynamics of the DFVM, which in turn influences the stability of MSC.
 This bidirectional influence is critical for the manifestation of stable modal boundary conditions (MBC) and the integrated causal geometries of IGSOA, providing a mechanism for how abstract relational stability translates into concrete physical dynamics.

-## A.5 Identity as an MSC Attractor
+## A.5 Identity as a Supercritical MSC Attractor

 Within the Modal Structural Cohesion (MSC) framework, identity is understood not as an inherent property of a discrete entity, but as an emergent and dynamically maintained phenomenon: a supercritical MSC attractor.
 This redefinition fundamentally departs from classical notions of static selfhood or stored essence and provides a scientific resolution to questions previously relegated to metaphysics, such as the "soul-correspondent" problem.